The Program

 Senior Exercise

 All concentrators must complete a senior exercise.
 The senior exercise will be a substantial piece of writing (20-25 pages) that draws together concentrators’ disciplinary skills and their expertise in their track.
-It might be work done in the context of a senior capstone course in a relevant department or in the context of a shared seminar sponsored by the Global Studies program.
-Concentrators will present their final senior exercise in class or in the Global Studies Colloquium.
+It might be work done in the context of a senior capstone course in a relevant department, an Independent Study, or in the context of a shared seminar sponsored by the Global Studies program.

 Study Abroad & Internships